WHAT WE DO with The FRAMEWORKS...

 Metal-organic frameworks (MOFs) having an extensive class of crystalline materials with ultrahigh porosity (up to 90% free volume) and enormous internal surface areas, extending beyond 6000 m2/g with the extraordinary degree of variability for both the organic and inorganic components of their structures, claiming great interest towards potential applications in clean energy, most significantly as storage media for gases such as acetylene and methane, and as high-capacity adsorbents to meet various gas separation applications.
 We are actively working on these aspects particularly focusing on designing strategies on the water and/or moisture stability of the synthesized MOFs.

-For example, We have synthesized microporous Co-MOFs (IITKGP-6 and IITKGP-8) which revealed their potential toward high separation selectivity for CO2 over N2 and CH4 at ambient conditions as well as water or moisture stability needed for their practical implementations on CO2 capture and separation technology.
+For example, We have synthesized microporous Co(II)-MOFs (IITKGP-6 and IITKGP-8) which revealed their potential toward high separation selectivity for CO2 over N2 and CH4 at ambient conditions (i.e. flue gas and biogas separations).
+They are water or moisture stable needed for practical implementations for CO2 capture and separation technology.

 Proton conduction (PC) having the paramount property for biological organisms and energy conversion in electrochemical systems such as polymer electrolyte fuel cells, Nafion and Nafion-like polymer membranes are also efficient proton conductors; however, the high costs and temperature limitations have driven a number of strategies towards the design of alternative materials, such as coordination polymers (CPs) and/or metal-organic frameworks (MOFs) and covalent organic polymers (COFs).

-For example, we have proposed a simple yet powerful template-assisted strategy for synthesizing proton conducting coordination polymers where the templates remained in the frameworks with charge assist proportions which shows exceptional proton conductivity in the order 10-1 Scm-1
+For example, we have proposed a simple yet powerful template-assisted strategy for synthesizing proton conducting MOFs where the templates remained in the frameworks with charge assist proportions which shows exceptional proton conductivity in the order 10-1 Scm-1.
+This study reports one of the highest proton conductivity by MOFs thus far.

 Luminescence & Sensing: